Claire Dion Fletcher

 Bio/Research

 Claire Dion Fletcher is an Indigenous (Lenape- Potawatomi) and mixed settler Registered Midwife practicing at Seventh Generation Midwives Toronto.
-Claire is committed to reproductive justice and Indigenous feminism and how these frameworks shape midwifery education and practice, and the growth of Indigenous midwifery in Canada.
+Claire is committed to reproductive justice and Indigenous feminism and how these frameworks shape midwifery education and practice.

-Dion Fletcher has numerous roles in the midwifery community.
-She is currently co-chair of the National Aboriginal Council of Midwives (NACM) and sits on the Board of the Canadian Association of Midwives.
-She was previously co-chair of the Toronto Birth Centre Community Council (2014-2018).
-She was the committee chair for NACM’s Indigenous midwifery core competencies project and takes an active role in promoting the Competency Framework in Indigenous-led midwifery education and return of birth to Indigenous communities.
+Claire has numerous roles in the midwifery community, she is currently co-chair of the National Aboriginal Council of Midwives (NACM) and sits on the Board of the Canadian Association of Midwives, she was previously co-chair of the Toronto Birth Centre Community Council (2014-2018).
+Claire was the committee chair for NACM’s Indigenous midwifery core competencies project and takes an active role in promoting the Competency Framework in Indigenous-led midwifery education and return of birth to Indigenous communities.

-Dedicated to Indigenous midwifery education, Dion Fletcher has been a contract lecturer at the Toronto Metropolitan University Midwifery Education Program since 2018.
-Her teaching focuses on Indigenous midwifery and social justice issues in midwifery.
-She has supported Indigenous students through their midwifery education as the Aboriginal Student coordinator for the Toronto Metropolitan University Midwifery Education and is deeply committed to increasing diversity in the midwifery profession through Indigenous-led education.
+Claire is dedicated to Indigenous midwifery education, she has been a contract lecturer at the Toronto Metropolitan University Midwifery Education Program since 2018, her teaching focuses on Indigenous midwifery and social justice issues in midwifery.
+Claire has supported Indigenous students through their midwifery education as the Aboriginal Student coordinator for the Toronto Metropolitan University Midwifery Education, Claire is deeply committed to the increase in diversity in the midwifery profession through Indigenous-led education.
+Claire is thankful to live and work on the traditional territory of the Anishnawbe, Haudenasonee, Huron-Wendat, and Mississaugas of the New Credit people, and to be a part of the urban Indigenous community of Toronto that so many diverse Indigenous people call home.

 Click to Shrink <<